haesunpark87/parkh-lab-2/content/post/2022-11-03/index.md

   focal_point: 'top'
 ---

-Haesun gave a invited talk at the 2022 Fall Meeting of the Korean Electrochemical Society!
+Haesun gave an invited talk at the 2022 Fall Meeting of the Korean Electrochemical Society!
 <!--more-->